xanaptdoliveira/Brick-Encoder/README.md

 -
 This code reflects our attempts at going tangible with legos using object detection.

 Thank you to professor Sérgio Rebelo ((👋)) for taking the time to provide this code, allowing us to try out image classification and object detection.
-We learned a lot, loved the image classification process, and will CERTAINLY use this knowledge (and roboflow) in the future.
+We learned a lot, loved the image classification process, and will CERTAINLY use this knowledge and experiment with roboflow in the future.

 **Color Tracking**
 -
-This code came after the guidance of professor Penousal.
-We went out and tried tracking.js using professor Sérgio's code as a starting point.
-We got stuck on the formulas to detect the colors we wanted at trackingColors.js.
+This code was delevoped following the guidance of professor Penousal to solve the problem using color tracking + grid.
+We tried tracking.js using professor Sérgio's code as a starting point (who also helped us on this one!).
+We got stuck on the formulas to detect the colors we wanted in trackingColors.js.
 We gave up!
 And advanced to the materialization phase with the Digital Legos code.

 We still can't implement Brick ⍩⃝ Media Encoder.
 Who knows in the future!!!

 # Credits
 This project was created by [Alexandra Oliveira](http://alexandraoliveira.pt/)